-ACTIVITY HAZARD Н М L CONTROL MEASURES Н М L ACCOUNTABILITY Use of slipways to launch and recover kayaks, canoes etc. Muscle strain/injury to the person(s) moving the kayak due to kayak weight/shape.
-Slips, trips and falls on the slipway due to 'fixed' items on the slipway (cleats) or environmental conditions (algae) leading to personal injuries.
-Falling off the side or 'end' of the slipway leading to personal injuries including drowning.
-Unexpected wave action onto the slipway causing canoes/kayaks to collide with people causing personal injuries.
-Craft colliding with other personnel particularly М (1) Familiarisation briefing to students/visitors to include discussing use of the pontoon, at all tide states, and highlight that vulnerable users must seek assistance before using the slipway.
+ACTIVITY HAZARD Н M L CONTROL MEASURES Н M L ACCOUNTABILITY Use of slipways to launch and recover kayaks, canoes etc. (1) Muscle strain/injury to the person(s) moving the kayak due to kayak weight/shape.
+(2) Slips, trips and falls on the slipway due to 'fixed' items on the slipway (cleats) or environmental conditions (algae) leading to personal injuries.
+(3) Falling off the side or 'end' of the slipway leading to personal injuries including drowning.
+(4) Unexpected wave action onto the slipway causing canoes/kayaks to collide with people causing personal injuries.
+(5) Craft colliding with other personnel particularly M (1) Familiarisation briefing to students/visitors to include discussing use of the pontoon, at all tide states, and highlight that vulnerable users must seek assistance before using the slipway.
 Brief to include correct movement of craft to/from the slipway.
 (2) Familiarisation visit to the slipway, led by the coach/designated helper, to point out trip hazards, both static (cleats) and 'occasional' (algae, debris, other craft/users).
 The 2 slipways at Mountbatten can be used as examples.
-(3) All students must wear a helmet and buoyancy aid whilst using the slipway to launch &amp; recover.
+(3) All students must wear a helmet and buoyancy aid whilst using the slipway to launch & recover.
 Familiarisation brief to include vertical edges to the side and end of slipways.
 Where possible when launching and recovering use the central area of the slipway.
 (4) Familiarisation brief to warn students that passing craft can cause waves to hit the slipway therefore all students to clear the slipway as soon as possible.
 Coaches/assistants are responsible for monitoring the launch/recovery activity and give sufficient warning should waves be seen coming in.
 (5) Students must be taught to launch/recover to the slipway when it is clear there is room for them to do so.
-Students are taught to move their kayak/canoe &amp; paddle(s) to a safe area of the slipway as soon as possible before returning to assist other students if required.
+Students are taught to move their kayak/canoe & paddle(s) to a safe area of the slipway as soon as possible before returning to assist other students if required.
 Coaches/assistants must control the number of people/craft on the slipway to ensure it does not get over crowded.
 Coaches/assistants must also monitor the wave action coming onto the slipway and ensure this water is within acceptable limits for the group's capability.
-(6) Students on taster sessions/1 courses would not be expected to encounter rough wave conditions whilst using a slipway to launch or recover, Students on 2 courses and above may still use slipways in inclement weather as part of their training syllabus and to gain experience, this should be closely monitored by the coach.LCoaches, assistants, individual paddler L Coaches, assistants, individual paddler
+(6) Students on Start and Discover sessions/courses would not be expected to encounter rough wave conditions whilst using a slipway to launch or recover, other sheltered areas must be used.
+Coaches/assistants/helpers must always be aware of the changing weather conditions and be constantly conducting their own dynamic risk assessment.
+It is unlikely that slipways are illuminated during hours of darkness therefor coaches/assistants may n L Coaches, assistants, individual paddler